Peliha-ip/Shellfish-Reigns/README.md

 - Cold ocean ruins can have pakicetus husks in suspicious gravel
 - Seagulls would pick up some items like spider eyes or rotten flesh on beaches
 - Flamingos can be dyed since they're white by default and turn pink when eating shrimp.
+- Tropical slimes hang out in warm and lukewarm oceans and attack anything in the water.
+They get bigger the more they eat.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)